-3.4.
-VAT and Excise Duties
+3.4 VAT and Excise Duties

 VAT taxpayers are individuals and legal entities providing goods and services on a regular basis.
-VAT is payable on the supply of goods and services within Croatia (including own consumption) and on the import of goods and services into Croatia.
+VAT is payable on the supply of goods and services within Croatia (including own consumption) for consideration carried out by a taxable person acting as such, the acquisition of goods within the European Union for consideration in Croatia provided that certain requirements are met, and on the import of goods into Croatia.